axelvaldez/radical-companies/_posts/radical-model/2023-03-22-alternatives-to-fiat.markdown

   <p class="_q">OK, so not quite chaos, but it is quite open to cheating, right?</p>
   <p class="_a">Well no. Since there are no rules, you can&rsquo;t cheat.</p>
   <p class="_q">Doens&rsquo;t this mean that people are not protected and can have money taken out of their pocket?</p>
   <p class='_a'>Maybe.
-If somebody cheats once, some amount of money will go to the offending co-owners that maybe would not have.
+If somebody cheats once, they some amount of <span class='_paradigm'>RAD</span>s will go to the offending co-owners.
 But then you talk them.
-If the cheating continues to go on, you, and your fellow co-owners, stop giving them <span class="_paradigm">RAD</span>s.</p>
+If the cheating continues to go on, you and your fellow co-owners would stop giving them <span class="_paradigm">RAD</span>s.</p>
-  <p class="_q">But, what if people go in kahoots to give all their <span class="_paradigm">RAD</span>s to each other?</p>
+  <p class="_q">But, what if people in cahoots give all their <span class="_paradigm">RAD</span>s to each other?</p>
-  <p class='_a'>Yes, that can happen.
+  <p class='_a'>Yes, that could happen.
 But since everything is transparent, somebody is bound to notice and question it.</p>
   <p class="_q">What if co-owners give out <span class="_paradigm">RAD</span>s for silly reasons?</p>
-  <p class='_a'>One option is to talk to the offender, but not as an offender.
-You are really curious and you want to learn why.
+  <p class='_a'>One option is to talk to the &ldquo;silly&rdquo; co-owner, but not as an offender.
+You are really curious and you want to learn why he did this.
 By asking, you can learn that the &ldquo;silly&rdquo; co-owner has a really good reason for such giving.
-Aalternatively, the giving co-owner might end up agreeing with you that the giving was &ldquo;silly.&rdquo;</p>
+Alternatively, the giving co-owner might end up agreeing with you that the giving was on the &ldquo;silly.&rdquo; side</p>
  </div>
- <p>When questions come up, ask, listen, be curious.
-If something sounds counter-intuitive, bring that up, too.
+ <p>When questions come up, if something sounds counter-intuitive, ask, listen, be curious.
 And do it out of love, not as an indictement.
 Speaking from my own experience, this is really hard to do at first, but eventually you learn and it becomes a new, healthier habit.</p>

 <h1>Final Notes</h1>
  <p>Please, note,</p>